NMIS-D3M-colab/colab/README.md

-# NMIS Digital Factory
+# NMIS Data-driven Manufacturing
-Public GitHub page for Digital Factory research and development into smart factory systems for manufacturing.
+Public GitHub page for Data-driven Manufacturing at the National Manufacturing Institute Scotland.